iMelki/Json2MySQL/README.md

 Open the configuration file (config.json) and edit it with the arguments of your choise.
 Choose a database table that fits the Schema, or choose a non-existing one to be created.

-Now, this command will run the app on your local machine.\n
+Now, this command will run the app on your local machine:

 ```
 node index.js [%file_path% [%DB_name% [%table_name%]]]